ChandanTeekinavar/php-registration-form/README.md

 **Steps to use this App** : -
 Clone this repo to your machine by running " git clone https://github.com/ChandanTeekinavar/php-registration-form.git" .

 In Dockerfile there is environment placeholders you need to replace them with your database place holders.
+The container port is 80

 Then create CI/CD pipeline to automate.